 These exams require the use of CD players for playing the master audio.
-With the exception of Spanish Literature and Culture, these exams also require the use of tape recorders, computers, or a digital lab for recording student responses.
+With the exception of Spanish Literature and Culture, these exams also require the use of a recording device (e.g., tape recorders, computers/labs, or handheld digital recording devices) for recording student responses.

 Be sure to review the exam instructions, paying special attention to the prompts for the use of the equipment.
 Do not stop the master CDs at any time before the end of the recorded material.
-No breaks are allowed between the writing and the speaking/sight-singing parts of the exams, or while waiting to take the speaking/sight-singing part of the exam.
+No breaks are allowed between the writing and the speaking/sight-singing parts of the exams, or while waiting to take the speaking/sightsinging part of the exam.
 Please make arrangements to practice with the equipment prior to the exam day.

 For the language exams, you will receive a master listening CD and a master double CD set that includes a CD for the Persuasive Essay task and a CD for the speaking part.
 Student responses will be saved on a tape or CD.
-Consult pages 90-92 for several options for administering the free-response section of the language exams.
+Consult pages 93-95 for several options for administering the free-response section of the language exams.
 Note that if you are moving to rooms using one of the free-response recording options, you must collect the orange booklets before moving and return them to students for recording in the new room.

 For the AP Music Theory Exam, you will receive a master listening CD and a master sight-singing CD for each room.
-Student responses will be saved on a tape or CD.
+Student responses are either recorded onto student-response tapes using a tape recorder or recorded using digital recording equipment and saved as MP3 files.
 [Optional: Mention who is responsible for setting up the equipment for the exam day.]

-[Optional] We will be using a [digital lab][computer lab] for these administrations.
+[Optional] We will be using [a digital lab][a computer lab] [handheld digital recording devices] for these administrations.
 Special exam scripts are available to guide recording and saving student responses as MP3 files.
-Remember that only one student's responses can be saved per CD.
-Do not include multiple student responses on the CD.
-[Optional: Mention who (instead of or in addition to the proctor) will be responsible for saving and burning the student files onto student-response CDs.]
+Remember that each student's responses must be recorded as a single MP3 file.
+[Optional: Mention who (instead of or in addition to the proctor) will be responsible for saving and uploading the student files into the DAS portal.]